 Overall, the research offers a strong endorsement of the value of allowing refugees the right to work and freedom of movement, but calls for a more nuanced view of the strengths and weaknesses of refugee assistance in Uganda.

-Read the full report Refugee Economies in Uganda: What Difference Does the Self-Reliance Model Make? here (pdf 2.5 MB)
+Read the full report: Refugee Economies in Uganda: What Difference Does the Self-Reliance Model Make? (pdf 2.5 MB)

-The research brief Uganda’s Self-Reliance Model: Does it Work? is available here (pdf 1.2 MB)
+Read the research brief: Uganda’s Self-Reliance Model: Does it Work? (pdf 1.2 MB)